 Researchers have also conducted some interesting studies that seem to indicate point-shaving is a serious problem at both the amateur and professional level.
 Justin Wolfers, professor of business and public policy at Wharton, conducted a study in 2006 that looked at the point spreads and actual outcomes of more than 44,000 college basketball games dating back over 16 years.

-He found that favourites of 12-points or more failed to cover the spread a significantly lower portion of the time when compared to smaller favourites.
-This would make sense if point-shaving is indeed an institutional problem as games that feature large favourites are more attractive for people looking to run a point-shaving scheme.
+He found that favorites of 12-points or more failed to cover the spread a significantly lower portion of the time when compared to smaller favorites.
+This would make sense if point-shaving is indeed an institutional problem as games that feature large favorites are more attractive for people looking to run a point-shaving scheme.

 A student at Stanford conducted a similar study for NBA games and also found anomalies in the data that suggest point-shaving is an issue in the NBA.